helloitsjoe/python-blackjack/README.md

 restarting (`apply` is not enough)

 Note: `preact-frontend.yml` includes both the `service` and `deployment` for the frontend.
 The game server is split into separate service/deployment files.
-This is because the service port is hardcoded in the frontend, so when you make changes to the game you can just delete/recreate `deployment-python-backend.yml` and the service will continue running on the same port.
-(TODO:
+This is because the service port is used in the frontend, so when you make changes to the game you can just delete/recreate `deployment-python-backend.yml` and the service will continue running on the same port.
+If you recreate the `service`, you'll need to rebuild the frontend with `yarn build:minikube`, then build/push the frontend Docker image.
+(TODO: This should be unnecessary now with Ingress)
-Combine these now that MINIKUBE_URL is an env var)

 ### Building for Minikube